hobg0blin/MachinesArePoetsToo/README.md

 These examples are made with Rita’s “full” lexicon - if you get into doing more serious work with it, you may want [a smaller version](https://rednoise.org/rita/download.php).

 Code samples are located in the `rita` folder.
-You can also play with a p5 sketch for Markov chains [here](https://editor.p5js.org/bront/sketches/Cf0WltgW7).
+A few of them are also online: [intro showing how to extract parts of speech](https://editor.p5js.org/bront/sketches/BbritBXTT), [rhyme generator](https://editor.p5js.org/bront/sketches/FXYKtd0EC), [Markov chains](https://editor.p5js.org/bront/sketches/Cf0WltgW7).

 ## LSTM (CharRNN)